 The Willow Wood Schools Project welcomes small groups of pupils from Primary and Secondary schools to visit the Hospice, and engage in activities with our Day Patients.

-The project aims to help raise awareness of death in a healthy, non-threatening way.
+The project aims to help raise awareness of Hospice care in a healthy, non-threatening way.
 The Schools project is run over four weeks: